-Climate change visualizations: why?
-Climate change is one of the biggest threat to society of the 21st century and strong action is required to reduce anthropogenic global warming.
-The Paris Agreement’s long-term goal is to keep the increase in global average temperature to well below +2.0°C above pre-industrial levels and to limit the increase to +1.5°C since this would substantially reduce the risks and effects of climate change.
-Talking about climate change becomes crucial to contribute increasing awareness of this societal problem in the population, and thus – ultimately – to stimulate governments to act on climate.
-On this page, you find freely available climate change visualizations designed for the public and aiming at being used as a means for stimulating discussion on climate change.
+Climate change visualizations: Why?
+Climate change is one of the biggest threats to society in the 21st century, and strong action is required to reduce anthropogenic global warming.
+The Paris Agreement’s long-term goal is to keep the global average temperature well below +2.0°C above pre-industrial levels and to limit the increase to +1.5°C since this would substantially reduce the risks and effects of climate change.
+Talking about climate change becomes crucial to increase awareness of this societal problem in the population and thus – ultimately – to stimulate governments to act on climate.
+On this page, you find freely available climate change visualizations designed for the public and aimed at being used as a means for stimulating discussion on climate change.
 Feel free to use any of these visualizations for climate communication purposes (for example, on social networks, for talks, or while chatting with your neighbour).
-If you like, let me know how you use them, and whether you have any suggestions for improvements.
+If you like, let me know how you use them!

 Temperature and CO2 warming stripes Warming stripes are a very simple, nice, and efficient visualization of global/local warming invented by Ed Hawkins.
 Time (in years) runs from left to right in the panel.
 The temperature of each year is represented by colour, with blue/red representing colder/warmer temperatures.
 The image below differs from the original warming stripes as it combines the visualization of mean global temperature and CO2 concentration.
 It shows a clear positive trend in the variables, with an acceleration of both the warming and the CO2 concentration in the last decades (right part of the panel).